 Both reports, however, note that there were limitations and exclusion criteria regarding both their samples and the scope of the studies, concluding that more studies with long-term follow up are needed to predict recovery in persisting post-concussion syndrome, and most importantly, that each mild traumatic injury and/or concussion cases should not be underestimated.

 Even though several studies can pinpoint the most common signs and symptoms of traumatic brain injuries, we have come to realize that not even science can predict with absolute certainty what those signs and symptoms will be for all cases and persons.
 This is especially true regarding mild traumatic brain injury and/or concussions.

 We have discussed in other blogs that the term “mild traumatic brain injury” is oftentimes misleading because the medical term “mild” refers to the severity of the injury and not the consequences of such injury which, according to both studies, in most cases can be devastating, everlasting, and life altering.

 If you or a loved one has suffered a mild traumatic injury and you feel you and/or loved one may be part of this so called “miserable minority,” we recommend that you seek proper medical evaluation as soon as possible, and even obtain a second opinion if the symptoms of your brain injury persist.

 The Houston brain injury attorneys at the Amaro Law Firm have experience dealing with brain injury cases and will make sure you obtain adequate medical treatment, as well as the compensation you are entitled to, if your injury was caused by the negligence of another person.

-Contact us for a free case evaluation by calling (877) 892-2797 or by emailing our firm.
-We are ready to explain your legal options and to provide you with aggressive advocacy to position your potential claim for the maximum possible recovery.
+Contact us for a free case evaluation by calling (713) 352-7975 or by emailing our firm.
+We are ready to explain your legal options and to provide you with aggressive advocacy to position your potential claim for success.
 Our record of success and superior representation has earned us 5-star ratings on Google and Facebook.